 If your breakfast is in the wild, the guide will open the back of the car and put up a picnic style selection of goodies to indulge in.
 Coffee or tea will be provided again and you can enjoy the surroundings and the peace.
 If you are back at the lodge, your sit-down affair will surely leave you ready for some rest.
 But don’t go for a siesta just yet because other activities or more game drives will await you after you’ve replenished your energies.

-4. A typical day on safari – Second morning drive
+4. Second morning drive

 With a belly full and warmer weather, the guide will drive you back out into the bush for second servings.
 Since the temperatures are getting higher, wildlife is likely to start retreating to cooler places – so look up more than down.